FRRouting/frr/doc/developer/process-architecture.rst

 datastructure that holds the state of an event loop in this system is called a "threadmaster".
-Events scheduled on the event loop - what would today be called an 'event' or 'task' in systems such as libevent - are called "threads" and the datastructure for them is ``struct thread``.
+Events scheduled on the event loop - what would today be called an 'event' or 'task' in systems such as libevent - are called "threads" and the datastructure for them is ``struct event``.
 To add to the confusion, these "threads" have various types, one of which is "event".
 To hopefully avoid some of this confusion, this document refers to these "threads" as a 'task' except where the datastructures are explicitly named.
 When they are explicitly named,